cnosuke/mcp-fetch/README.md

 MCP clients interact with the server by sending JSON‐RPC requests to execute various tools.
 The following MCP tools are supported:

 * `fetch`: Fetches content from a URL, with automatic format conversion based on content type.
+* `fetch_multiple`: Fetches content from multiple URLs in parallel (up to the configured limit), with automatic format conversion.

 ### Using with Claude Desktop